intlr/practical-test-pyramid-go/docs/index.md

 ## End-to-end tests

-- End-to-end tests test the fully-integrated system
+End-to-end tests are about testing the fully-integrated system.

-- May fail for unexpected reasons
-- Require maintenance
-- Run slowly
-- Aim to reduce end-to-end tests to minimum
+Those tests are heavy, they may fail for unexpected reasons such as timeouts...
+They require maintenance and run slowly.
+This is why one would aim to reduce end-to-end tests to the minimum.

+Let's dig into implementing an end-to-end test.
+First, we need a way to get a clean version of the database with a specific state of data.
+This is why the DatabaseHelper was updated to accept a fixture directory.

 ```go
 package dbtesting